nadobando/pyFaaS-framework/README.md

   - Error Handling

 ## Model Validation and Handler Settings Validation
-The validations are based on [Pydantic] AliasedBaseModel and BaseSettings which you can define to meet your needs
+The validations are based on [Pydantic] BaseModel and BaseSettings which you can define to meet your needs

 # AWS Features
   - Native Lambda Handler